nezuko611/Portfolio/README.md

 # Portfolio

-It's a web devlopment project. made using HTML, CSS and Javascript.
+It's a web devlopment project, made using HTML, CSS and Javascript.